ibm-cloud-docs/appid/pre-sign-in.md

 You can identify your users by using one of the following:

+* The email address with which the user signs in to your app.
-* The user's unique ID, called the **GUID**, in the identity provider.
+* If available, the user's unique ID, called the **GUID**, in the identity provider.
 Although this identifier always exists and is guaranteed to be unique, it is not always readily available or easy to understand.
-For instance, Cloud Directory uses a random 16 byte GUID.
+For instance, Cloud Directory uses a random 16-byte GUID.
-* If available, the user's **email**.

 ### What information do the identity providers provide?
 {: #preregister-idp-provide}